top of page

 RWS launched the Access Fund in July, 2022 by inviting a small pool of recent graduates nominated by local arts professionals to apply for the inaugural Emerge Artist in Residence program.
 From the nominees four individuals, two printmakers and two clay artists, were selected for the Summer and Winter sessions in which each artist is granted associate-level membership to the studio and equipment in their respective medium as well as a modest stipend for the purchasing of supplies.
 The program focuses on merit and need and hopes to support artists making the transition from a student to practicing artist.

-These milestones were made possible through the amazing work, dedication, and support from RWS members, staff, interns, volunteers, families and supporters.
+These milestones were made possible through the amazing work, dedication, and support from RWS members, staff, volunteers, families and supporters.
 Community is the backbone of RWS.

 2022_08_24_RWS_Studio Shots_DSC_7528A.jpg